pureqml/qmlcore-tv/README.md

 # Adding New Platform

 Platform is pretty much similar to any qml package you may have, just a directory with .manifest file in it.
 Platforms have some additional handling in build command (-p/--platform switch), but that's pretty much it.
-All dependencies are processed as anywhere else, platform code may have dist/ folder with additional file, its own components and javascript modules, etc.
+All dependencies are processed as anywhere else, platform code may have dist/ folder with additional files: own components and javascript modules, etc.

 ## Name
 Pick a name relevant to platform or platform family.
 Ideally internal name, recognisable in professional community.
 Create platform/<name> directory.
 A few names are webos, orsay, tizen, we prefer lowercase kebab notation.